zofe/rapyd-livewire/README.md

 administration interfaces in a concise, uncluttered, and testable manner.

 It also bundles standard libraries like
-Bootstrap, Vue, Alpine and Quill to be used as fast boilerplate for your laravel admin panels.
+Bootstrap, Vue, Alpine, Tom Select and Quill to be used as fast boilerplate for your laravel admin panels.

 The idea is to speed up and organize the development of large laravel applications, using modules, components, advanced forms items, using a simple CRUD architecture.